pulse2percept/pulse2percept/doc/getting_started.rst

 A pulse2percept simulation usually has three parts:

 1. Choose a visual prosthesis.
-2. Assign it a stimulus.
+2. Bind a model to it.
-3. Use a model to predict the resulting percept.
+3. Predict the percept a stimulus produces.

 For example: